"Tim Giles is a respected quantum expert who is appointed on high-profile arbitration and litigation engagements"

 Tim Giles is a founding partner at Independent Economics & Finance LLP (“IEF”).
 He has over 30 years of experience in finance and economics, focusing on valuation, damages, analysis of accounting data, profitability and discount rates in arbitration, litigation, state aid and competition cases.

+Tim has substantial experience giving evidence on quantum in high-value international arbitration, including commercial and investment treaty claims.
 He has provided testimony in all major arbitration forums in industries from oil, gas and fertilisers to banking, insurance, mining, hotels, car components and luxury goods.

-Prior to co-founding Independent Economics & Finance LLP, Tim worked in the finance industry for 12 years before joining London Economics then helping Charles River Associates establish its London office, where he founded the financial economics practice and co-founded the international arbitration practice.
+Prior to co-founding IEF, Tim worked in the finance industry for 12 years before joining London Economics.
+He then helped Charles River Associates establish its London office, where he founded the financial economics practice and co-founded the international arbitration practice.

 Tim holds a first-class honours degree from Massey University (New Zealand) and a master's in finance from London Business School.